The-ALANA-Project/PhoenixGate/README.md

 Its core use case is real-world access control for conferences and side events—settings that drive meaningful networking, collaboration, and creativity across the Web3 ecosystem.
 Today, most of these events rely on centralized ticketing platforms and manual check-in processes.
 Phoenix Gate replaces this flow with a fully onchain access stack that is fast, reliable, and practical to run on-site.

 Attendees receive tickets or memberships issued via Unlock Protocol and store their credentials on a portable burner wallet card.
-At the venue, access is verified in seconds by the organizer with the Phoenix Gate app; no private key handling, or complicated setup required.
+At the venue, the organizer verifies access in seconds using the Phoenix Gate app; no private key handling or complicated setup required.

-While the initial pilots explore token-based pricing using AMP in collaboration with [**Digital Spenders Club**](https://www.spenders.club), the broader objective is to normalize onchain credentials and payments as part of everyday cultural and professional gatherings.
+While the initial pilots explore token-based pricing using AMP in collaboration with [**Digital Spenders Club**](https://www.spenders.club), the broader goal is to make onchain credentials and payments part of everyday cultural and professional gatherings.
 Over time, Phoenix Gate aims to make decentralized verification and tokenized access a default layer of the modern event experience.

 ### Core Goals
 - Provide rapid, reliable, and user‑friendly **onchain ticket verification** for live events.